EESSI/docs/docs/adding_software/overview.md

 # Overview of adding software to EESSI

-We welcome contributions to EESSI software stack.
-This page shows an overview of the procedures of contributing to the EESSI repository.
+We welcome contributions to the EESSI software stack.
+This page shows the procedure and provides links to the contribution policy and the technical details of making a contribution.

 ## Contribute a software to the EESSI software stack